SamueleMoscatelli/mnist-digit-recognition/README.md

 ## Project Description

 The goal of this project is to build a CNN-based classifier capable of recognizing handwritten digits from the MNIST dataset.
 The project will cover data preprocessing, model building, training, and evaluation.
-The model will be trained using **TensorFlow** and **Keras**, and the trained model will be saved in the `.h5` format for easy deployment or further fine-tuning.
+The model will be trained using **TensorFlow** and **Keras**, and the trained model will be saved in the `.keras` format for easy deployment or further fine-tuning.

 ## Setup Instructions